Community

 Unfortunately, there's no method for always picking the fastest line.
 But you can reduce the frustration.

 The most effective strategy is to decide in advance: "I won't switch lines."
-Every time you switch, you create an opportunity for regret - "the old line was faster after all."
+Every time you switch, you create an opportunity for regret.
 If you stay put, at least you eliminate regret.
 The difference in arrival time is negligible, but the difference in psychological satisfaction is significant.

 Summary